Shuffled Linear Regression via Spectral Matching: Spectral Matching

 where $\lambda_0=\infty$ and $\lambda_{m+1}=0$ are defined for notational convenience.
 The uniqueness of the selected eigenvalues ensures that $\delta > 0$.
 This condition is crucial for ensuring the correct alignment of the sample eigenvectors, which is a prerequisite for achieving accurate permutation estimation.

 In summary, our approach first computes the sample covariance matrix and its eigendecomposition by \eqref{eq06} and \eqref{eq07}.
 Subsequently, we estimate $\widehat\Piv$ by solving the linear assignment problem in \eqref{eq08}.
-The solution for $\Xv$ is then derived either directly from \eqref{eq04} or by solving the resultant convex problem in \eqref{eq04b}.
+The solution for $\Xv$ is then derived either directly from \eqref{eq04} or by solving the resultant convex problem in \eqref{eq04b}. { The whole spectral matching process is summarized in Fig. \ref{diagram}.}

 The total computational complexity for computing \eqref{eq06}--\eqref{eq08} scales at the rate of $\mathcal{O}(m^2(m+t))$.
 In contrast, the state-of-the-art approximate branch-and-bound algorithm in \cite{SLR_ref6}, applicable only when $t=1$, exhibits a prohibitive complexity of $\mathcal{O}(n^{2m})$ for large values of $n$.
 Additionally, the complexity of the spatial-domain matching algorithm in \cite{pmlr-v119-zhang20n} grows at a rate of $\mathcal{O}(m^2(m+n+t))$.

+{ \remark{We note that a strictly positive spectral gap $\delta$ in the selected eigencomponents is crucial for the effectiveness of our proposed approach.
+To achieve this, we prioritize the selection of principal eigencomponents that correspond to distinct eigenvalues in \eqref{eq10}.
+This means that, in principle, our method works only if the matrix $\Av \Cv_X \Av$ has at least one eigencomponent corresponding to distinct and positive eigenvalues.
+In other words, the number of selected eigenvectors should be at least one, i.e., $\mathcal{A} \neq \emptyset$.
+We do acknowledge an extreme case that would violate this assumption: if all the eigenvalues of $\Av \Cv_X \Av$ are identical, i.e., when $\Av \Cv_X \Av$ is proportional to an identity matrix $\Iv_m$.
+In this case, it is impossible to distinguish the order from the spectrum.}}